cedadev/jasmin-workshop/exercises/ex01/README.md

       ```
       ssh -A train050@login-01.jasmin.ac.uk
       ```
+      > [!NOTE]
-      > **_NOTE:_**  Your username on JASMIN (`train050` in this example, but yours may be different) may not be the same as your username on your local machine (`fredbloggs`).
+      > Your username on JASMIN (`train050` in this example, but yours may be different) may not be the same as your username on your local machine (`fredbloggs`).
 In the `ssh` command, you must specify the username associated with your JASMIN account.

+      > [!NOTE]
-      > **_NOTE:_**  The -A option is needed for "agent forwarding", which enables your key to be made available for an onward connection to a subsequent server: we need this for our connection to a `sci` machine.
+      > The -A option is needed for "agent forwarding", which enables your key to be made available for an onward connection to a subsequent server: we need this for our connection to a `sci` machine.

     * Note the list of available `sci` servers